-Have a website might seem like “duh” advice, but a whopping 46% of small businesses don’t have a website.
-Creating a professional website for your company, will give you leg up on that 46%.
-If budget is the issue, there a many DIY website creation tools that cost nothing for a basic design.
+Having a website might seem like “duh” advice, but a whopping 46% of small businesses don’t have a website.
+Creating a professional website for your company will give you a leg up on that 46%.
+If budget is the issue, there are many DIY website creation tools that cost nothing for a basic design.
 This will allow your brand to be introduced to even more potential customers.

 Beef up your marketing strategy